 8.1 Candidates must ensure they have read the current version of the regulations and can apply for the LFFLM (GFM/SOM) examination by completing and submitting the application form available on the FFLM website and paying the appropriate fee.
-It is the responsibility of the candidate to ensure they have applied for the correct examination and to check\the confirmation provided by the FFLM examinations office shows the correct examination.
+It is the responsibility of the candidate to ensure they have applied for the correct examination and to check_the confirmation provided by the FFLM examinations office shows the correct examination.
 If an error is noted the candidate must contact the FFLM examinations manager - (exams@fflm.ac.uk) immediately.
 This cannot be corrected on the day of the examination and the entry fee cannot be refunded.

 - 8.2 It is the responsibility of the candidate to ensure that their application is completed by the required closing date.
 The candidate is responsible for ensuring their application is completed by the required closing date.
 Incomplete or late applications will not be accepted unless there are exceptional circumstances.
 Paper applications will not be accepted. - 8.3 The LFFLM (GFM/SOM) Part 1 Examination will be held online.
-Candidates should refer to the Exams page of the FFLM website for the most up-to-date information. - 8.4 The LFFLM (GFM/SOM) Part 2 examination 10 OSCE stations will be held online and 4 will be held face to face in a centre in London.
-Differences in the number of stations for the LFFLM SOM (a) and LFFLM SOM (c) exams will be organised and candidates will be notified of the arrangements. - 8.5 Number of attempts allowed:. - Candidates can apply and sit the LFFLM (GFM/SOM) Part 1 examination as many times as required.
+Candidates should refer to the Exams page of the FFLM website for the most up-to-date information. - 8.4 The LFFLM (GFM/SOM) Part 2 examination OSCE stations will be held online and face to face, usually in a venue in London, UK.
+Differences in the number of stations for the LFFLM SOM (a) and LFFLM SOM (c) exams will be organised and candidates will be notified of the arrangements.
+Candidates will be expected to attend both online and face to face OSCEs. - 8.5 Number of attempts allowed:. - Candidates can apply and sit the LFFLM (GFM/SOM) Part 1 examination as many times as required.
 However, LFFLM (GFM/SOM) Part 2 candidates are only allowed four attempts.
 After four attempts , the process would start again by: sitting Part 1 and a further 2 attempts at Part 2. - 8.6 Discounting of LFFLM (GFM/SOM) Part 2 attempts: candidates who are prevented from attending the examination owing to the following circumstances (which does not include social events) may apply to have that attempt discounted: - a.
 Illness just before or during the examination. - b.
 Involvement in an accident. - c.
 Death of a close relative (such as parent, sibling, spouse/partner, child). - d.
 Exceptional circumstances such as national emergency. - e.
 Unexpected pregnancy complication.